surfncode/to-delete2/README.md

 * PORT: (optionnal, default to 3001) port used by node http server.
 Please leave port to 3001 for development mode
 * JAWSDB_MARIA_URL: (required) mysql connection string.
 The format is mysql://login:password@host:port/database

-Variables may be set up in a .env:
+Variables may be set up in a .env located at root directory:
 ```bash
 JAWSDB_MARIA_URL=mysql://login:password@host:port/database
 PORT=3001